Otto Skorzeny: Other activities

 Like thousands of other former Nazis, Skorzeny was declared entnazifiziert (denazified) in absentia in 1952 by a West German government arbitration board, which meant that he could now travel from Spain into other Western countries, on a special Nansen passport for stateless persons with which he visited Ireland in 1957 and 1958.
 In late 1958, he qualified for an Austrian passport and in 1959, he purchased Martinstown House, a 165 acre farm near The Curragh in County Kildare, Ireland.
 Although Skorzeny could not be refused entry without due cause, he was refused a residency visa by the Irish government and had to limit his stays to six weeks at a time, and he was monitored by G2.
 He rarely visited after 1963 and sold Martinstown House in 1971.
 At 6 ft 4 in (193 cm) and weighing 110 kg, along with his scar, he was easily recognizable and caused speculation among the English and Irish press as to why he was in Ireland.
 One Kildare resident recalled Skorzeny as someone who "wasn't particularly friendly and [who] didn't really mix with local people".
-Skorzeny also owned property on Majorca.
+Skorzeny also owned property on Mallorca.

 In the 1960s, Skorzeny set up the Paladin Group, which he envisioned as "an international directorship of strategic assault personnel [that would] straddle the watershed between paramilitary operations carried out by troops in uniform and the political warfare which is conducted by civilian agents".
 Based near Alicante, Spain, the Paladin Group specialized in arming and training guerrillas.
 Some of its operatives were recruited by the Spanish Interior Ministry to wage a clandestine war against the separatist group ETA.
 Skorzeny was a founder and an advisor to the leadership of the Spanish neo-Nazi group CEDADE, established in 1966.

-On Feb 24, 1975, as he left the studios of French television in Paris, he was whipped by a former officer of the French Army, who was unarmed but threatened to kill him on the spot.
-The killing was prevented, however, by French police.
+On 24 February 1975, as he left the studios of French television in Paris, he was whipped by a former officer of the French Army, who was unarmed but threatened to kill him on the spot.
+The killing was prevented by the police.
 The story appeared on Le Monde two days later.

-It was rumoured that under the cover names Robert Steinbacher and Otto Steinbauer and supported by either Nazi funds or (according to some sources) by Austrian intelligence, Skorzeny set up a secret organization named Die Spinne (English: "The Spider"), which helped as many as 600 former SS men escape from Germany to Spain, Argentina, and from there to other countries.
-(Note: "Such was Mr. Skorzeny's reputation and his blind loyalty to Hitler that long after the end of the war — in fact, almost to the very end of his life — he was said to be involved in coups and assassination plots and the organization of a Nazi network called Die Spinne (The Spider) operating out of a seaside resort in Spain.")
+It was rumoured that under the cover names Robert Steinbacher and Otto Steinbauer and supported by either Nazi funds or (according to some sources) by Austrian intelligence, Skorzeny set up a secret organization named Die Spinne (English: "The Spider"), which helped as many as 600 former SS men escape from Germany to Spain and Argentina, and from there to other countries.
+(Note: "Such was Mr. Skorzeny's reputation and his blind loyalty to Hitler that long after the end of the war—in fact, almost to the very end of his life—he was said to be involved in coups and assassination plots and the organization of a Nazi network called Die Spinne (The Spider) operating out of a seaside resort in Spain.")